Comment s'appelle un éleveur de vers à soie

 It all starts with the incubation of eggs laid by female butterflies.
 It lasts approximately 10 days in a temperature-controlled room.

-The eggs hatch into tiny caterpillars, which are then delicately transferred to the breeding workshop.
+The eggs hatch into tiny caterpillars, which are then gently transferred to the breeding facility.

 The young larvae are placed in boxes or racks allowing the mulberry leaves to be easily distributed.
 They eat a lot to ensure their growth.
 The magnanier must adjust the intake according to their appetite!